 You then harden the resist with some exposure to UV light and release the master.
 The pattern on the wafer can then direct further more standard processing.

-The crazy thing about this is that nanometer-scale features can print.
+The crazy thing about this is that nanometer-scale features can print using a printer for stickers.
 You’d think that the liquid might have trouble conforming to such miniscule hollows in the template.
 And some of the issues you might think could arise – like parts of the pattern slumping or collapsing after the template is removed – truly are issues that are being studied and addressed.

 Right now, researchers are working in the 26-nm realm (according to presentations at SPIE Litho), but they are trying to use the same process as HGST used for their hard drive project – creating working templates from a master template.
 Quality is still a challenge for those working templates, making this most suitable for applications having large-scale repeated features for which redundancy can be provided for repair.